 Released in 1998 on Drag City

 Experimental musician David Grubbs is probably best known for his amazing albums with the creative Chicago post-rock band Gastr Del Sol in the 90’s, and has since written a book on John Cage, prose poetry about improvisational music on fantasy instruments, and become a music professor at Brooklyn College.
-His first album as a singer-songwriter brings together technical bluegrass banjo and fingerstyle acoustic guitar playing, imaginative arrangements, abrupt stylistic shifts, philosophical questioning lyrics, improvisation, drones, and an eclectic cast of musicians that include drummer John McEntire (Tortoise, The Sea and Cake), bassist Josh Abrams (Natural Information Society), and drone violinist Tony Conrad.
+His first album as a dedicated songwriter brings together technical bluegrass banjo and fingerstyle acoustic guitar playing with abrupt stylistic shifts, philosophical questioning lyrics, improvisation, and drones.
+His imaginative arrangements are performed with an eclectic cast of musicians that include drummer John McEntire (Tortoise, The Sea and Cake), bassist Josh Abrams (Natural Information Society, Town & Country), and drone violinist Tony Conrad.

 A1 – The Thicket